JVHallam/kata_azure_pipelines/readme.md

     * Generate a stage for each sitecode
     * echo the siteCode, like above

+* TEST:
+    * When ran, the pipeline should now have the inital stage + 3 new stages

 ## Conditional stage insertion:

 * Use conditional insertion to